ryantd42/NY-Legislative-Git/2023/A2640C-2023/bill.md

- Introduced  by  M.  of A. ANGELINO, LEMONDES, MORINELLO -- read once and referred to the Committee on Ways and Means --  committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee
+ Introduced  by  M.  of A. ANGELINO, LEMONDES, MORINELLO -- read once and referred to the Committee on Ways and Means --  committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee -- again  reported  from  said  committee  with  amendments, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the tax law, in relation  to  authorizing  the  town  of Dickinson to establish hotel and motel taxes
+ AN  ACT  to  amend  the  tax law, in relation to authorizing the town of Dickinson to establish hotel and motel taxes; and  providing  for  the repeal of such provisions upon expiration thereof

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: